FrozenVoid/Philosophy-DB/Methods/Asanas/Sleep/readme.md

 -----------
 side effects

-[1] Cursed , causes vata overload,soul corruption & possession
+[1] causes vata overload,soul corruption & possession
-states
+states.
+Direct access to Astral
+ Plane and astral projection,
+ however protection to astral parasites is tequired.

 [2] same as [1] with lesser effect